brunoborges/adventofcode2023/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.
+Meanwhile, the compiled output files will be generated in the `bin` folder by default. `bin` folder is ignored by git by default.

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.